opauloh/example-mcp-app-security/docs/setup-claude-desktop.md

 Download `example-mcp-app-security.mcpb` from the [latest GitHub release](https://github.com/elastic/example-mcp-app-security/releases/latest) and double-click it.

-Claude Desktop opens an install dialog with fields for your Elasticsearch and Kibana credentials.
-All four values are required for full functionality:
+Claude Desktop opens an install dialog with fields for your Elasticsearch URL, Kibana URL, and Elasticsearch API key:

 - `ELASTICSEARCH_URL`
 - `ELASTICSEARCH_API_KEY`
 - `KIBANA_URL`
-- `KIBANA_API_KEY`

-If you are using a single Elasticsearch API key for both services, enter that same key in both API key fields.

 After install: